TaBayram/vscode-miisync/README.md

  - Download folder and retrieve project directory.
  - Upload folders.
  - Shows file properties.
+ - Prompts to download file if it has been modified by other user.

 ## Planned Features

  1. Add 'ignore' property to ignore certain files. (the current state matches file name only)
- 2. Add prompt to download file if it has been modified by other user.
- 3. Upload to QA or Prod.
+ 2. Upload to QA or Prod.